 Laser Tattoo Removal FAQ

-Let’s be clear – when your tattoos are as thought-out and beautifully executed as those of artist Katie Wilson (above), you’ll never want to even think about removing them.
+Let’s be clear – when your tattoos are thought-out and beautifully executed, you’ll never want to even think about removing them.

 But… sometimes a tattoo can bring woe.
 Whatever your reason, you may have a change of heart big enough that you think – yes, it’s worth the money and effort to remove this tattoo, now.